Let's try a new fish today! And we'll make it a pretty one...

 Finally, add the heavy cream and pickled giardiniera.
 Taste and adjust seasoning.
 Cover with a lid or tent with aluminum foil and remove from heat.

-Next cook the fillets for 3-4 minutes on the first side.
+Sear the fillets for 3-4 minutes on the first side.
 Then using a fish spatula or thin metal spatula, flip the fish, reducing the heat to medium.
 Cook another 2-3 minutes on the second side, until the fillets are cooked through and firm to the touch.

 Frozen fish fillets work well with this recipe.
 Just thaw them in the refrigerator overnight and be sure to dry thoroughly with paper towels before marinating.

 There is no perfect match for the complex flavors of harissa.
 But adequate substitutes still exist!
-A few tablespoons of Korean gochujang is a good option, or curry paste will do the trick.
+A few tablespoons of Korean gochujang is a good option, or red curry paste will do the trick.

 To store, move the creamy chickpeas and spinach to an airtight container and keep in the refrigerator up to 3 days.
 Wrap fish tightly in plastic wrap and store in the fridge for up to 2 days.

-PrintDelicious Pan-seared Corvina over Creamy Harissa Chickpeas and Spinach
+Pan-seared Corvina with Creamy Harissa Chickpeas

 - Total Time: 40 minutes